gsi-upm/Dime/README.markdown

 About this repository
 ------------------------------

-This is the root repository of the Dime plugin and it contains his source code, besides the resourse folder and examples
+This is the root repository of the Dime plugin and it contains his source code, besides the resourse folder and examples.

-In the other hand, it has a extensive wiki with the completed documentation, intallation guide and the links to videotutorials.
+In the other hand, it has a extensive wiki with the completed documentation, installation guide and the links to videotutorials.